o-fl0w/stash-vr/README.md

 Just refresh again and the player should receive the latest changes.
 In other words, refresh twice.

 ### Stash version
+#### Stash v0.17.x
+Compatible with Stash-VR version >= v0.5.0
+#### Stash v0.16.1
+Compatible with Stash-VR version <= v0.4.4
+#### Older Stash versions
-Stash-VR has been tested against Stash v.0.16.1 - if you have issues arising from running an older version of Stash the recommended path is to upgrade Stash before attempting a fix.
+If you have issues arising from running an older version of Stash the recommended path is to upgrade Stash before attempting a fix.